 Epidemiology is the postgraduate level education and can be pursued only after the completion of MBBS.
 So the steps involved in the process of becoming an epidemiologist are as follows-

 Human values and humanities don’t come with educational degrees.
-Though these doctors deal with humans at their most crucial stages so they should possess certain qualities like patience, politeness, ability to build harmonious relationship with their patients, strong ethics, service mentality, self-motivation, understanding etc.
+Though these doctors deal with humans at their most crucial stages so they should possess certain qualities like patience, politeness, ability to build harmonious relationship with their patients, strong ethics, service mentality, self-motivation, understanding etc. In addition to these a good doctor should have the ability to deal with young patients( children) with love and the ability to understand their behavior, Good communication skills and keen observation and playful manner around children.

 TOP MEDICAL COLLEGES FOR EPIDEMIOLOGY

-BEST BOOKS FOR EPIDEMIOLOGY
+SOME OF THE BEST BOOKS FOR EPIDEMIOLOGY